 Removal from classroom as a sanction does not include circumstances in which a child is asked to step outside the classroom briefly for a conversation with a member of staff and asked to return following this.
 It also does not include the use of Thrive for planned intervention or therapeutic work to support with behaviour.

 If a child is removed from class the academy will inform parents the same day via Go4Schools.
 If a child has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, the academy will notify the social worker or Virtual School Head of the removal taking place.
 If a child is looked after, their Personal Education Plans will be reviewed and amended to include behaviour support and intervention considering the reasons for removal from class.

-The behaviours that may lead to removal from class include the following (note this list is not exhaustive): student not taking responsibility for behaviour following a reminder or a warning, refusal to work, unsafe behaviour, rudeness, damage to property.
+The behaviours that may lead to removal from class include the following (note this list is not exhaustive):

+- student not taking responsibility for behaviour following a reminder or a warning

+- refusal to work

+- unsafe behaviour

+- rudeness

+- damage to property

-Children who are removed from class (one event) will be sent to a partner class where their education will be continued and to allow them to regain calm in a safe space for the remainder of the period.
-Same subject and same year are preferred but not always possible.
+Children who are removed from class (one event) will be sent to a partner class where their education will be continued and to allow them to regain calm in a safe space.
+The academy will ensure that staff supervising removal areas are suitably trained to support children with challenging behaviours and contexts.